slgrobotics/robots_bringup/Docs/Sensors/OAK-D_Lite.md

 It is random, sometimes the device "just works" with USB 2.0 connections and very simple cable, and it doesn't seem to be dependent on power.
 It can work on Raspberry Pi 5 better than on an Intel Desktop.

+I am not equipped to debug it for real, but after trying a lot of combinations of machines, cables and USB connections, I am convinced that the bug disappears when there's no other USB devices connected to hubs all the way to the machine.
+For example, when I have all USB3 sockets unused, except for OAK-D LITE, the camera works fine forever.
+But if I connect a card reader to the USB3 socket next to it, random crashes start happening.

 To me it looks like the only way to deal with it now is to write a custom node with a monitoring thread, which will recreate whole set of pipelines once data stops coming.
+Here us my attempt to do just that: https://github.com/slgrobotics/depthai_rospi

 ## Useful Links